rcmaniac25/d3fabric/README.md

 What isn't slow?
 Canvas.

 Can d3.js work with Canvas?
 Nope.
-A simple Google search will give you many "uses" of d3 with Canvas, and requests
+A simple Google search will give you many "uses" of d3 with Canvas, and requests for its interop.

 To avoid working directly with Canvas and it's low-level API, the decision to use [FabricJS](http://fabricjs.com/) was made.

 The next challenge?
 Getting d3 to interact with Canvas, through FabricJS.

-This is where d3-Fabric was developed, so that d3 can be used but the results are written to a Canvas element.
+In early 2014, d3-Fabric was developed, so that d3 can be used but the results are written to a Canvas element.

 Usage
 =====